adl-lang/adl/doc/language.md

 PingRequest.
 Such a message has a body, along with a target to which the server is to send the response.

-* Modules
+# Modules

 The ADL namespace is managed through modules - all definitions exist with a module.
-Modules are hierachical, and tied to the directory structure in the manner of java and haskell.
+Modules are hierarchical, and tied to the directory structure in the manner of java and haskell.
 Hence the ADL for module "demos.ping" must be stored in a file "demos/ping.adl".